fuadgs/Probability-Theory-and-Mathematical-Statistics-ICY0006/lottery_probability.md

 Probability of winning of Mega Millions https://www.megamillions.com/ Mega Millions is an American  multi-jurisdictional lottery game.

-The Powerball jackpot grows until it is won.
-Players select five numbers from 1 to 69 and one Powerball number from 1 to 26.
-Players can multiply non-jackpot prizes by 2, 3, 4, 5 or 10 times with the Powerplay option for an additional $1 per play.
+Mega Millions jackpot grows until it is won.
+Players select five numbers from 1 to 75 and one Powerball number from 1 to 15.
+Players can multiply non-jackpot prizes by 2, 3, 4, 5 times with the Megaplier option for an additional $1 per play.

+Mega Millions winners have either 180 days (California non-jackpot prizes only) or one year to claim prizes, including the jackpot (although some Mega Millions winners lose the right to collect a jackpot in cash if they wait more than 60 days after the drawing).

-Powerball jackpot winners may choose to receive their prize as an annuity, paid in 30 graduated payments over 29 years, or a lump sum payment.
-By using the formula below we are going to calculate the probability of the winning conditions and verify the results against the numbers posted on Wikipedia.
+We will measure the likelihood of the winning conditions by using the formula below, and check the results against the numbers posted on Wikipedia.

 n! / r! (n-r)!
 Here n is amount of numbers in the pool to select from (e.g. in this game 69 or 26 for Powerball). r is how many we can select (e.g. 5 or 1 for Powerball number).